 It wins the prize for richness in vitamin B12.
 However, the brain absolutely needs it because it allows the production of neurotransmitters involved in memory and concentration.
 It is sufficient to eat liver once per week, and you are free to choose whatever type of meat liver you want to eat, whether chicken liver, beef liver or lamb liver.

 The right oils

 There are some types of oils that are recommended to improve the function of the brain in general.
-Indeed, rapeseed oil and walnuts oil, which are full of omega-3, are particularly recommended to be consumed raw.
-To cook, we should better use coconut oil (whose triglycerides, called medium-chain) and especially olive oil, which, according to a study, has shown interesting virtues on performance.
+Indeed, rapeseed oil and walnut oil, which are full of omega-3, are particularly recommended to be consumed raw.
+To cook, we should better use coconut oil (whose triglycerides called medium-chain) and especially olive oil, which, according to a study, has shown interesting virtues on performance.